Wasserstein Gaussianization and Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood: Efficient Variational Bayes for Robust Bayesian Synthetic Likelihood

-and $p(\Gamma)$ as in \eqref{eq: prior for Gamma} but each $\gamma_j$ follows an exponential density $p(\gamma_j)$ with rate $0.5$.
+Note that, despite its notation, calculating the density $\N_d\big(s_\text{obs};\wt\mu(\theta,\Gamma),\wh P(\theta)^{-1}\big)$ only involves $\wh P(\theta)$.
+Similarly, \cite{Frazier:JCGS2021} also define the variance-adjusted robust BSL but we will work with the adjusted-mean rBSL method for computational convenience.
 As demonstrated in \cite{Frazier:JCGS2021}, the rBSL method can to some extent mitigate the model misspecification problem in likelihood-free Bayesian inference.